nitzano/dbzar/README.md

 dbzar
 ```

-Will turn all documents to something like:
+Will turn all documents into:

 ```json
 {